IJDykeman/ijdykeman.github.io/_posts/2019-05-17-introducing-generate-worlds.markdown

 The infinite procedurally generated worlds of games like Minecraft of Dwarf Fortress give those games a sense of exploration and variety that entirely hand-built game worlds cannot compete with.
 However, designing and coding the algorithms to actually perform this generation is a specialized technical skill few possess.
 At the same time, wide online communities exist around mapping, painting, and otherwise imagining fantasy landscapes, and some great products exist to help them do it, like [Wonderdraft](https://www.wonderdraft.net/) for drawing fantasy maps.
 But something is missing: I want to experience these worlds from the inside, and drawing tools don’t let me do it.

 My desire to design and explore fantasy landscapes inspired me to build the procedurally generated island worlds of [Brimming Sea](http://www.brimmingsea.com/) in 2014.
-It was a difficult technical task, but imagining and walking around these islands was magical.
+It was a difficult technical task, but imagining and then walking around these islands was magical.
 Since then, I’ve created several tools to help me design infinite procedural worlds *without writing any code*, and I’m finally happy enough with one of those tools to release it.
 I’m calling it Generate Worlds, and it’s available on the itch.io store.

 <iframe frameborder="0" src="https://itch.io/embed/406212?linkback=true&amp;border_width=2&amp;bg_color=353535&amp;fg_color=ffffff&amp;link_color=fa5c5c&amp;border_color=333333" width="100%" height="169"></iframe>